gaurav1610/Hackathon_Repo./README.md

 # Hackathon
-This repo is based on notebook and data from different hackathon.
+This repo is based on notebook and data from different hackathons in which I have participated.